 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name two types of questions that are effective in facilitating clients who are goal-stuck.
+-Name two questions that are effective in facilitating goal setting in male batterers.

 -Name three areas in which children from violent homes show a cognitive deficiency regarding the processing of social information.